 This guide describes how to create your first static website with Solidify Project engine.

 Before we start you should create a new empty folder for your website.
-Let's name that folder MySite
+Let's name that folder MySite.

-folder, so you will have the following stuff on your file system:
+Solidify Project engine is usualy distributed as a .zip archived folder.
+You should unzip its content to MySite folder, so you will have the following stuff on your file system:

 MySite